BGSpiegl/GCparagon/README.md

 -------------------------------------------------------------------------------------------------------------------

 GCparagon is a Python commandline tool for the rapid calculation and correction of fragment length specific GC biases in WGS cfDNA sequencing datasets for liquid biopsy applications.
-Code was developed for UNIX machines but can be also used on Windows or MAC using the available singularity image (requires a working [singularity installation][singularity_installation]).
+Code was developed for UNIX machines but can be also used on Windows or MAC using the available Apptainer/SingularityCE image (requires a working [singularity installation][singularity_installation]).

 GCparagon takes an aligned BAM file as input and processes the alignments in predefined genomic intervals to estimate GC bias in the sample.